smaurice101/readthedocs/docs/source/examples.rst

        solution documentation on Readthdocs, and auto-commit your solution

        to GitHub.
-   * - IoT Data Preprocessing and Real-Time Entity Level Machine Using a Localfile
+   * - :ref:`Real-Time IoT Data Preprocessing and Machine Learning Example`

        This will process IoT data, and perform entity level machine learning (TML)